If At First You Don't Succeed: Test Time Re-ranking for Zero-shot, Cross-domain Retrieval: Methodology

-Knowledge distillation losses typically operate on the class logits outputted by a network.
-In the zero-shot setting, specific classes are less useful and we instead apply knowledge distillation on self-attention feature space outputs.
-Specifically, consider a pair of images $A$ and $B$ from two different domains, we compute the distillation loss \cite{hinton2015distilling} between $F_\text{teacher}(B,A)$ and $F_\text{student}(A,A)$ and between $F_\text{teacher}(A,B)$ and $F_\text{student}(B,B)$, where $F$ denotes the feature output from the final self-/cross-attention block.
-We use a temperature parameter of $1$.

-\paragraph{Cross Entropy Loss} Both the triplet loss and distillation loss operate in the feature embedding space, with reference only to the feature embeddings of the images within the current mini-batch.
+\paranospace{Cross Entropy Loss} The triplet loss operates in the feature embedding space, with reference only to the feature embeddings of the images within the current batch.
 This means that these losses do not have access to any information that is shared between batches.
-For this reason, we add a classification head for the classes in $C_\text{train}$ and including a supervised classification cross entropy loss for both domains.
+For this reason, we add a classification head for the classes in $C_\text{train}$ and use a supervised classification cross-entropy loss for both domains.
 We find that this improves zero-shot performance.
 Note that the classification head is discarded at test time and only the feature embedding space used for zero-shot retrieval.